 The Main Event

 The Main Event invites you to experience an epicurean and adventure playground where you can taste, sip, and indulge.
-The historic Santa Margarita Ranch hosts this two day extravaganza on September 27 and 28, 2014 showcasing celebrity and master chefs, Sunset experts, brew masters, as well as fishermen and artisanal food producers from throughout California.
+The historic Santa Margarita Ranch hosts this two day extravaganza on September 27 and 28 showcases celebrity and master chefs, Sunset experts, brew masters, as well as local fishermen and artisanal food producers from throughout California.

 History of the Santa Margarita Ranch

-Santa Margarita’s fertile valley and year-round flowing creeks led the Spanish padres to establish a farm with assistance from the Chumash Indian population, and in 1787 it was formally recognized as an outpost of Mission San Luis Obispo de Tolosa.
-Just one day’s journey from San Luis Obispo and the San Miguel Mission, it was a convenient layover for travelers on El Camino Real.
+Santa Margarita’s fertile valley and year-round flowing creeks led the Spanish padres, with assistance from the local Chumash Indians, to establish a farm here, lands that in 1787 were formally recognized as an outpost of Mission San Luis Obispo de Tolosa.
+Just one day’s journey from San Luis Obispo and the San Miguel Mission, the ranch was a convenient layover for travelers on El Camino Real.
 The Asistencia was built circa 1817, and is one of the first recorded uses of mortar in California.
-Today the 13,900 acre ranch is owned by the Rossi, Filipponi, and Wittstrom families, whose management practices have been recognized with several stewardship awards.
-Using a rotational cattle grazing program has allowed perennial grasses to return, a lush riparian habitat to thrive, and the regeneration of many oak trees.
-Moreover, a 975-acre vineyard was one of the Central Coast’s first to employ resource conservation practices.
-The ranch has once again become the site of grand fiestas, host to many non-profit fundraisers, and tours and private events throughout the year.
-Santa Margarita Ranch (www.historicsantamargaritaranch.com) is also the home to the Pacific Coast Railroad which loops two miles around the property capturing the beauty of the ranch.
+Today the 13,900 acre ranch is owned by the Rossi, Filipponi, and Wittstrom families, whose land management practices have been recognized with several stewardship awards.
+Using rotational cattle grazing, ranchers have allowed native oaks and perennial grasses to once again thrive, and lush riparian habitat has been restored.
+A 975-acre vineyard ranks as one of the first in the Central Coast to employ resource conservation practices.
+What's more, the ranch has once again become a community focal point, hosting grand fiestas, non-profit fundraisers, and tours and private events throughout the year.
+Santa Margarita Ranch (historicsantamargaritaranch.com) is also home to the Pacific Coast Railroad, offering a scenic, 2-mile loop tour around the ranch.